iecastro/deprivation-index/README.md

 Function
 ========

 Before running the function script a Census API key is required: <https://api.census.gov/data/key_signup.html>.
-Data collected will be 2016 American Community Survey (ACS) 5-year estimates.
+Data fetched are American Community Survey (ACS) 5-year estimates.

 The purpose of this function is to minimize the time required to collect data.
 Extracting all these variables from <https://factfinder.census.gov> is a time consuming process.

 Messer and colleagues identified that the principal component extracted from eight specific variables best represent neighborhood-level deprivation.
-Following their methods, this function first collects census data and calculates the following estimates:
+Following their methods, this function collects census estimates and calculates the following variables:

 % with less than HS degree (25 years and over)